kengonakajima/lua-msgpack-native/README.md

     mp:	str1000	2.246217	sec	native:	1335578.8866347	stream:	1072244.242942
     mp:	str10000	1.777126	sec	native:	168811.89065941	stream:	155099.03590439

+Install with Luarocks
+====
+You can use luarocks to build and install on your environment by:

+    sudo luarocks make rockspec/lua-msgpack-native-scm-1.rockspec

+Note: This method is tested only on Linux and OSX.

 Related works
 ====
 In many cases ,Lua runtime doesn't allow adding native modules.